BlackSabbitch/MARS_1.0/README.md

 ---

-Comprehensive Python project for managing, cleaning, and analyzing large datasets related to anime, users, and cities.
-Includes pipelines for dataset preprocessing, user-anime interactions, and analytical scripts for generating insights and visualizations.
+**MARS_1.0** is a comprehensive Python framework designed for the management, preprocessing, and analysis of large-scale anime viewership data.

-The project also provides modules for database operations (MongoDB, MySQL), graph-based analysis, and reporting.
+This project integrates pipelines for data cleaning, user-interaction modeling, and complex graph-based analysis to derive insights into community evolution.
+It features dedicated modules for database management (MongoDB, MySQL), machine learning experiments, and automated reporting.

-All datasets should be placed in the data/ directory before running any scripts or notebooks.
+> **Note:** External datasets must be manually placed in the `data/` directory prior to execution (see Project Structure below).

 ---